-- Rescuers should switch positions if fatigued or every 2 minutes (5 cycles), when AED starts analyzing the victim heart rhythm which happens automatically after 2 minutes that is why it is important to keep AED pads on the victim chest not to remove it. - Rescuers' positions sswitching is very important to maintain high quality CPR until hospital code arrive for in-hospital or EMS for out-of-hospital victim.
+- Rescuers should switch positions if fatigued or every 2 minutes (5 cycles), when AED starts analyzing the victim heart rhythm which happens automatically after 2 minutes that's why its important to keep AED pads on the victim chest not to remove it. - Rescuers positions switching very important to maintain high quality not to stop CPR until hospital code arrive if in hospital or EMS if out hospital victim.